Judge upholds dismissal of involuntary manslaughter charge against Alec Baldwin in on-set shooting

 “Because the state’s amended motion raises arguments previously made, and arguments that the state elected not to raise earlier, the court does not find the amended motion well taken,” the judge wrote, adding that the request was also untimely.

-A spokesperson for Baldwin’s lawyers said Friday that they had no immediate reaction to teh decision.
+A spokesperson for Baldwin’s lawyers said Friday that they had no immediate reaction to the decision.

+Special prosecutor Kari Morrissey told The Associated Press that she disagrees with the court’s analysis and will appeal the ruling.
+Morrissey was appointed by the Santa Fe district attorney to take over the case in March 2023 after a previous special prosecutor resigned following missteps in the filing of initial charges.

 The case was thrown out halfway through trial on allegations that police and prosecutors withheld evidence from the defense in the 2021 death of cinematographer Halyna Hutchins on the set of the film “Rust.”